Massage mobile apps are growing rapidly in the U.S. and across the globe.

 Massage-app service Numi uses a different pricing structure, adding a flat fee onto the session price set by the therapist and then collecting that fee when the client pays.
 While this adds to the overall session price, it does allow you to charge what you know you’re worth.

-“[Massage therapists are] able to choose their own price and then they earn 100 percent of that price that they book,” said Alex Rowe, Numi’s co-founder and CEO.
+“[Massage therapists are] able to choose their own price and then they earn 100 percent of that price that they book,” said a Numi representative.

 Because therapists join the service free of charge and set their own prices with Numi, users of the app have the opportunity to review different therapists and session rates before selecting an appointment, versus other apps that may automatically select a therapist and charge a set rate.

-“We show you a list of all the providers that are close to you; they have their ratings and profile picture and profile description of the services they offer, and then as a customer you’re able to choose the therapeutic providers you’d like for your appointment,” Rowe said.
+“We show you a list of all the providers that are close to you; they have their ratings and profile picture and profile description of the services they offer, and then as a customer you’re able to choose the therapeutic providers you’d like for your appointment,” the Numi representative continued.
 “In real time, you receive price quotes from the therapists provided that are available for your appointment.”

 Rubzy, the newest massage-app company we spoke with, also allows therapists to set their own prices, collecting a 10 percent fee when a first-time client books, and a 5 percent fee for repeat bookings, said founder Chris Raschko.